beardedspice/beardedspice/README.md

 `⌘` + `F11` | Show Track information (shows a notification with info about the currently playing tab)

 ### Multimedia keys of non-Apple keyboards
+Using a 3rd-party keyboard?
+Or even a keyboard with no multimedia keys?
+No problems, BeardedSpice allows you to set your multimedia keys under the shortcuts tab, so you can use any key (or key combination) of your liking.

 ### Disabling certain handlers
 From the preferences tab, uncheck any types of webpages that you don't want BeardedSpice to have control over.
 By default, all implemented handlers are enabled.